wp-plugins/comments-disable-accesspress/readme.txt

 For a easy installation guide checkout the Installation tab above.

-For complete information and documentation regarding plugin, please visit [here](https://accesspressthemes.com/wordpress-plugins/comments-disable-accesspress/).
+For complete information and documentation regarding plugin, please visit below links.

 == Installation ==
 1. Unzip comments-disable-accesspress.zip